 The St. Joseph Bay State Buffer Preserve provides an essential buffer for St. Joseph Bay that helps protect the Bay’s water quality, natural productivity and critical habitats.

-The buffer preserve includes: Money Bayou – an unusual tidal creek that flows directly into the Gulf of Mexico instead of an intervening bay or sound, twenty known archaeological and historic sites dating from prehistoric times to the 20th century, one of the most stable and clearly defined dunes/swale systems (formed by the sand dunes of ancient-shorelines). rare and endangered reptilian, avian, mammalian and plant species, and an EPA designation as a Gulf of Mexico Ecological Management site.
+The St. Joseph Bay State Buffer Preserve includes, Money Bayou – an unusual tidal creek that flows directly into the Gulf of Mexico instead of an intervening bay or sound, twenty known archaeological and historic sites dating from prehistoric times to the 20th century, one of the most stable and clearly defined dunes/swale systems formed by the sand dunes of ancient-shorelines, rare and endangered reptilian, avian, mammalian and plant species.

 St. Joseph Bay was designated as an aquatic preserve in 1969 for the purpose of protecting the bay’s unique and valuable coastal resources.
 The St. Joseph Bay Aquatic Preserve encompasses 55,000 acres of state-owned sovereign submerged lands below the mean high-water line.
 One of the most pristine coastal bays in all of Florida, the shallow, crystal clear waters of St. Joseph Bay support a biologically diverse ecosystem.
 Virtually the entire rim of St. Joseph Bay is bordered by saltmarsh habitat which plays an important role in the food web of the bay.
 Along with being an aquatic preserve, St. Joseph Bay is also designated as a Class II Shellfish Harvesting Water-body, Outstanding Florida Water-body (OFW), and a Gulf of Mexico Ecological Management Site (GEMS).